2025 United States Electoral College vote count: Electoral College

 The 12th Amendment mandates Congress assemble in joint session to count the electoral votes and declare the winners of the election.
 The Electoral Count Act, a federal law enacted in 1887, further established specific procedures for the counting of the electoral votes by the joint Congress.
 The session is ordinarily required to take place on January 6 in the calendar year immediately following the meetings of the presidential electors.
 Since the 20th Amendment, the newly elected joint Congress declares the winner of the election; all elections before 1936 were determined by the outgoing Congress.

 United States Code provides that, during the vote count, objections can be made via a petition signed by at least twenty percent of each house of Congress arguing that "The vote of one or more electors has not been regularly given," i.e. not in accord with the constitution.
 (Note: The Insurrection Clause of the Fourteenth Amendment was discussed by media as a potential topic of debate in light of Trump's attempt to overturn the results of the 2020 presidential election.)
 The certification of a state's vote can be rejected only if both houses of Congress, debating separately, vote to accept an objection by a majority in each house.
 If the objection is approved by both houses, the state's votes are not included in the count, ostensibly providing a potential path for the losing candidate to receive the most votes.
 Individual votes can also be objected to, and are also not counted.
 If there are no objections or all objections are overruled, the presiding officer simply includes a state's votes, as declared in the certificate of vote, in the official tally.
 After the certificates from all states are read and the respective votes are counted, the presiding officer announces the final state of the vote.
 This announcement concludes the joint session and formalizes the recognition of the president-elect and of the vice president-elect.
 The senators then depart from the House chamber.
 The final tally is printed in the Senate and House journals.

 Legislative changes

 On December 23, 2022, the 117th Congress passed the Electoral Count Reform and Presidential Transition Improvement Act.
 President Joe Biden signed it into law six days later.
-Before this law, an objection to an electoral certificate needed to be signed by a senator and a representative in order to be put to a vote; this law requires the minimum support of one-fifth of each chamber in order to raise a valid objection.
+Before this law, an objection to an electoral certificate needed to be signed by a senator and a representative in order to be put to a vote; the new law now required the minimum support of one-fifth of each chamber in order to raise a valid objection.
 The 2025 proceeding was the first Electoral College vote count to which this law applies.